Odd Even Pricing: Using the Power of Psychology to Win More Sales

 As the name suggests, odd prices avoid round numbers and are instead set just below an even price to make it appear lower than it really is.
 They will usually end with .95 or .99 or can also be distinctive numbers like 23 or 7.

-Odd prices are generally perceived as a bargain compared to products with even-numbered price tags even though the actual difference is small to non-existent in many cases.
+Odd prices are generally perceived as a bargain compared to products with even-numbered price tags, even though the actual difference is small to non-existent in many cases.
 They simply feel very different.

-The psychology behind odd even pricing
+The psychology behind odd-even pricing

 In a 2005 study, subjects were asked to estimate how much they could buy with $73.
-First, they were presented with prices ending in .00, then the study was repeated with the prices ending in .99.
+First, they were presented with prices ending in .00.
+Then the study was repeated with the prices ending in .99.
 Overwhelmingly, across all conditions, people thought they could afford to buy more when the prices ended in .99.

 This indicates that judgments that we make based on numerical differences are anchored in the leftmost digit, where a consumer may think of €6.98 as ‘around 6 euros’, or consider €395 as ‘three hundred and some euros’.

-When to use odd even pricing
+When to use odd-even pricing

-There’s more to odd even pricing than simply setting all your prices to end in .99.
-The psychology behind our perception of numbers goes even deeper, and impacts how we view the quality of a brand or product.
+There’s more to odd-even pricing than simply setting all your prices to end in .99.
+The psychology behind our perception of numbers goes even deeper and impacts how we view the quality of a brand or product.

 While prices ending in a 9 indicate good value, prices ending in a 0 suggest a more prestigious product.
-Harnessing the power of numbers means that you're able to subtly position your products in consumers’ minds, but the risk is that if you get it wrong then you could end up actually harming your brand.
+Harnessing the power of numbers means that you're able to position your products subtly in consumers’ minds, but the risk is that if you get it wrong, then you could end up actually harming your brand.

 Because odd prices often resonate with value-conscious customers as bargains or discounts, they tend to motivate impulse buys and encourage larger purchases.
 The impression that you’re getting a good deal means that most of these customers spend less time deciding whether to make the purchase or not and are less concerned with the risk of buying more than they need.